artkonekt/appshell/README.md

 Konekt\Concord\ConcordServiceProvider::class,
 ```

-Tesst if it works by invoking the command
+Test if it works by invoking the command

 ```bash
 php artisan concord:list